Beliefs and Therapeutic Approaches Used in Counselling

 There is a deep hole in the sidewalk.

-I see it is there.
 I still fall in ... it's a habit ... but, my eyes are open.

 I know where I am.